Marian (aka Azure11) is a professional artist. She and her son recently came down with chicken pox.

-One question that you might ask yourself when you have adult chicken pox is 'will the spots ever go?' and you also might wonder if your face will ever look the same again.
+One question that you might ask yourself when you have adult chicken pox is "will the spots ever go?"
+You also might wonder if your face will ever look the same again.

-if you do get a lot of spots on your face it can be quite depressing to look at them as they really look like they are going to be there for a good while and it can feel embarrassing to show your face in the outside world!
+If you do get a lot of spots on your face, it can be quite depressing to look at them as they really look like they are going to be there for a good while, Plus it can feel embarrassing to show your face to the outside world!

-However, don't stress too much as the spots should go pretty quickly.
-In fact within a week of my spots appearing they were really starting to go away and within 2 weeks you could barely see any of them any more.
+However, don't stress too much as the spots should go away pretty quickly.
+In fact, within a week of my spots appearing, they were really starting to go away and within 2 weeks you could barely see any of them anymore.